1 9 7 3 (UK)

 Timothy eventually discovers he is the only one who can work the fountain and, in his last adventure, his trip through time takes him to the beginning of the fountain itself where he discovers how the monk’s attempts at building it ended in tragedy when it was completed.

-This six-part animated cartoon series from Yorkshire Television was narrated by Edward Judd and featured Moog synthesizer music produced electronically by Alan Hawkshaw.
+This six-part illustrated series from Yorkshire Television was narrated by Edward Judd and featured Moog synthesizer music produced electronically by Alan Hawkshaw.
 The artwork was by Michael Hirsh.

 The sci-fi atmosphere was heightened by the use of Zoran Perisic’s special optical effects which were used in the film 2001: A Space Odyssey (1968).
 To present a psychedelic “trip” in time and space, a special camera was developed for the movie, which Perisic eventually adapted for television.